Online Social Networks: Threats and Solutions: Solutions

-\paragraph{Fake Profile Detection.} In recent years, researchers have presented algorithms, techniques, and tools to identify fake profiles and also to prevent various sybil attacks in online social networks~\cite{yu2006sybilguard,yu2008sybillimit,danezis2009sybilinfer,tran2009sybil,cao2012aiding,wang2012social,fire2012strangers,privacyprotector,fire2013friend,wang2013you}.\footnote{Although the common goal of both fake profile algorithms and sybil defense algorithms is to identify fake profiles, a difference between these two types of algorithms exists.
-While fake profile detection algorithms aim to identify fake profiles in general, including cases of cyber predators which hold only few fake profiles in the OSN, sybil defense algorithms are a private case of fake profiles detection algorithms and are usually intended to identify attackers that create a large number of fake profiles in the OSN.} In 2006, Yu et al.~\cite{yu2006sybilguard} presented the SybilGuard decentralized protocol that assists in preventing sybil attacks.
+\paragraph{Fake Profile Detection.} In recent years, researchers have \s{developed} algorithms, techniques, and tools to identify fake profiles and prevent various sybil attacks \s{via OSNs}.\footnote{Although the common goal of both fake profile algorithms and sybil defense algorithms is to identify fake profiles, a \s{difference exists: Fake} profile detection algorithms \s{seek} to identify fake profiles in general, including cases of cyber predators which hold only a few fake profiles in the OSN\s{;} sybil defense algorithms are a private case of fake profile detection algorithms and are usually intended to identify attackers \s{who} create a large number of fake profiles in the OSN.} In 2006, Yu et al.~\cite{yu2006sybilguard} presented the SybilGuard decentralized protocol that assists in preventing sybil attacks.
 Later, in 2008, Yu el al.~\cite{yu2008sybillimit} also presented the SybilLimit protocol, a near-optimal defense against sybil attacks using social networks.
 In 2009, Danezis and Mittal~\cite{danezis2009sybilinfer} offered the SybilInfer defense algorithm which can distinguish between ``honest'' and ``dishonest'' users.
-In the same year, Tran et al.~\cite{tran2009sybil} presented the SumUp sybil defense system which aims to limit the number of fake votes cast by sybils.
+In the same year, Tran et al.~\cite{tran2009sybil} presented the SumUp sybil defense \s{system} to limit the number of fake votes cast by sybils.